 Anyway back to my best sock roundup.

-The best wool socks overall: Myles Apparel Merino Socks Review
+The best merino wool socks overall: Myles Apparel Merino Socks Review

 Simply put, Myles makes super high-quality items for the active guy.
 I’m not a marathon runner, thank goodness, but I do like my clothes to be versatile, comfortable and look good, without obnoxious branding.
 Myles fits the bill perfectly here.